Beejay04/CAPSTONE-KMS-PROJECT-DOCUMENTATION/README.md

 <img width="413" alt="sq 11" src="https://github.com/user-attachments/assets/06fb6877-3574-49ba-ac37-35708387446d" />

-### Analysis
-## Optimized Decisions:
-High and Critical Priority Orders were mostly shipped with Regular Air and Express Air (fast methods) and arrived in 1 day — well-aligned with business needs.

-Low Priority Orders using Delivery Truck had longer delivery times (3–4 days), which is expected and cost-effective.

-## Areas for Improvement:
+## Analysis

-1. Delivery Truck used for Critical and High Priority Orders For Critical: 228 orders used Delivery Truck, costing ₦1.2 million.

-For High: 248 orders used Delivery Truck, costing ₦1.3 million.

- While the delivery time was still fast (1 day), the truck may not have been the best choice if reliability or urgency was expected.

-2. Medium Priority Orders using Expensive Express Air 201 Medium-priority orders were shipped via Express Air, costing ₦2.4 million — the highest spend for Express Air across all priorities.

-These are not time-critical, so this is a clear case of overspending.

-3. Low Priority Orders Using Express Air
-190 orders used Express Air for ₦190k with 4-day delivery (same as cheaper truck).

-This spend was unjustified given the longer delivery time and low priority.

  ### Key Insight
-There’s no consistent rule aligning order priority with shipping method.
-The company:

-Overused Express Air for non-urgent (Low & Medium) orders.

-Sometimes used slow Truck shipping for Critical orders, risking customer satisfaction.

-Could optimize shipping spend by enforcing method-priority alignment.
+There are several mismatches where low-priority orders used expensive Express Air, and critical orders were shipped with slow Delivery Truck.

+This indicates:

+Lack of a rule-based shipping selection process

+Potential customer dissatisfaction for late critical orders

+Unnecessary costs incurred on low-priority deliveries

 ### Operational Impact
-KMS spent over ₦2.6 million on Express Air for non-critical orders — avoidable cost.

-Over 1,200 critical and high-priority orders were handled with slower or less reliable methods.
+Overuse of Express Air raises logistics costs without boosting revenue or satisfaction.

+Using Delivery Truck for urgent items risks losing high-value clients due to late delivery.

+Inconsistency suggests there’s no automated shipping logic in place.

 ###  Recommendation
-Set Shipping Rules Based on Priority
+Set Automated Shipping Rules

-Express Air → Only for Critical & High
+Express Air → only for Critical or High priority orders

-Delivery Truck → Only for Low & Medium
+Delivery Truck → only for Medium or Low priority

-Regular Air → Default for Medium

-Audit and Monitor Shipping Reports
+Monitor Monthly Shipping Reports

-Identify mismatches monthly and revise logistics accordingly.
+Flag mismatches between order priority and shipping mode.

+Train Sales & Logistics Teams
+Ensure they understand the cost vs priority implications.

-Customer Satisfaction Alignment
+Customer Communication

-Critical/High customers expect fast delivery — always prioritize speed here.
+Let customers choose speed vs cost when placing orders.

 ### Summary
-No, KMS did not spend appropriately on shipping based on order priority.
+No, the company did not always spend shipping costs appropriately based on order priority.
+There's evidence of inefficiency and misalignment that can be corrected through automated policies and better oversight.
-There is evidence of inefficiency, particularly in using costly Express Air for medium and low-priority orders, and slow methods for critical deliveries.